upasadena/interactive-cyoa-tutorial/docs/appendix/about.md

 * Compressed 7 more gifs
 * Updated `static` directory index
 * Grammar and spelling checked
+* Added DnD style skill check in Reference
+* Added some more stuff to the Reference
 *

 [Download the source code][dl-VERSION]{ .md-button }